 - Knowingly points, displays or uses an imitation firearm at or in the direction of a law enforcement officer with the purpose to intimidate, threaten, or attempt to put the officer in fear of bodily harm or for any unlawful purpose.

 Regardless of the degree of aggravated assault, you could be facing:

 - A felony charge on your permanent record

-We have been achieving favorable outcomes for our assault clients for over 35 years in Paterson, Westwood, Bergen County, Passaic County, Essex County and Hudson County.
+If you or a loved one has been charged with simple or aggravated assault, contact Schreyer Law Firm LLC today to schedule your free consultation.
+We have been achieving favorable outcomes for our assault clients for over 40 years in Paterson, Westwood, Bergen County, Passaic County, Essex County, and Hudson County.